 \subsection{Experiment Setting}

-We evaluated our method on CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet}, respectively.
-CIFAR-10 dataset contains 60k images with size of $32\times32$ for 10 classes, we used 50k images as training set and remaining 10k images as test set.
-CIFAR-100 dataset has 100 classes with 500 training images and 100 test images per class.
-The large-scale dataset ImageNet contains 1k classes, including 1.28 million images as training set and 50k images as verification set.
-On CIFAR-10 dataset, we evaluated proposed method on ResNet32, ResNet56 and ResNet110 models~\cite{he2016deep}.
-On CIFAR-100 dataset, we evaluated our method on ResNet32 and ResNet56 models.
-On ImageNet dataset, we assessed our proposed method on ResNet50.
+We evaluate our method on three popular datasets including CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet}.
+CIFAR-10 contains 60k images with size of $32\times32$ for 10 classes, we use 50k images as training set and remaining 10k images as test set.
+CIFAR-100 has 100 classes with 500 training images and 100 test images per class.
+The large-scale dataset ImageNet contains 1k classes, including 1.28 million images as training set and 50k images as test set.
+On CIFAR-10 dataset, we evaluatet the proposed method on ResNet32, ResNet56 and ResNet110 models~\cite{he2016deep}.
+On CIFAR-100 dataset, we evaluate our method on ResNet32 and ResNet56 models.
+On ImageNet dataset, we assess our proposed method on ResNet50 following the existing methods.

-\textbf{Implementation Details:} The baseline traning was set to run 200 epochs on CIFAR-10, CIFAR-100 and ImageNet.
-The initial learning rate was set to 0.1, and batch size was set to 128.
-The learning rate was multiplied by 0.1 after every 30 epochs.
-We used the mini-batch gradient descent method for optimization with momentum of 0.9 and weight decay of 0.0004.
+\textbf{Implementation Details:} The mask network $\mathcal{M}$ consists of three FC layers and a sigmoid layer, and dimension of the output is equal to the number of filters of the baseline network.
+The baseline traning is set to run 200 epochs on CIFAR-10, CIFAR-100 and ImageNet.
+The initial learning rate is set to 0.1, and batch size is set to 128.
+The learning rate is multiplied by 0.1 after every 30 epochs.
+We use the mini-batch gradient descent method for optimization with momentum of 0.9 and weight decay of 0.0004.